So you want to know, “How much water should I drink a day?”

 As pointed out here in this study:

-What about alcohol?
-Same thing.
 Alcohol has diuretic properties, but only causes dehydration when consumed at beyond normal levels.
-(Here’s our thoughts on being a healthy nerd that still can still enjoy an occasional cocktail.)
+(Here’s our Guide to Drinking, which covers our thoughts on being a fit nerd that can still enjoy an occasional cocktail.)

-Want that bottle of Fiji water because it’s clean and pure and provides you with magical abilities like Percy Jackson?
-There is less arsenic in Cleveland Tap water than Fiji water!
-Much less expensive too 🙂
+Want that bottle of Fiji water because it’s clean and pure and provides you with magical abilities like a waterbender?

 If you don’t like the taste of, or are concerned about your local tap water, try a Brita filter or something equivalent.
 Stop going through hundreds of plastic bottles of water every year, and drink the water you already have available to you.

 Yes, if the choice is between no beverage, a Coke, or a bottle of water, go with the bottled water!

 Just don’t go out of your way to buy water from the polar ice caps, Hoth glaciers, or the Swiss Alps because you think it’s going to be healthier for you, provide you with more of a benefit than regular water.

 So go invest in a nice refillable water bottle.
 You can even snag a Nerd Fitness one if you want!